ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    rocotorun -w land_analysis.xml -d land_analysis.db

 Users will need to issue the ``rocotorun`` command multiple times.
-The tasks must run in order, and ``rocotorun`` initiates the next task once its dependencies have completed successfully.
+The tasks must be run in order, and ``rocotorun`` initiates the next task once its dependencies have completed successfully.
 Note that the status table printed by ``rocotostat`` only updates after each ``rocotorun`` command.
 Details on checking experiment status are provided in the :ref:`next section <VerifySuccess>`.

 .. _VerifySuccess: